BlogCustomer Feedback

 Some of Survicate's integrations

-At Survicate we have many other integrations, like with HubSpot or Intercom that help you distribute surveys.
-The same goes for ESPs like MailChimp and ActiveCampaign.
+Survicate offers many other integrations, like with HubSpot or Braze that help you manage feedback better.
+For improved distribution, connect our tool to ESPs like MailChimp and ActiveCampaign.

 You’ll get a link and a preview of what your survey might look like in an email: